jaso-public/cs764-sorter/README.md

 ### next()
 The next method will continue to pull chunks out of the HDD and place them into the SSD for reading.
 If all records have been read from the HDD, then a null pointer will be returned.

+## SorterConfig
+The sorter configuration class contains values to provide to the Sorter class such as the size of memory and the size of the SSD.

+### writeStats(std::ostream& out)
+This method will print the values held by the class to the output stream including: spill fraction, cache size, memory size, HDD read size, SSD read size, and SSD size.

 # Implemented Techniques
 ## Tournament Tree